 We Are Boston

-Every year, the Mayor's Office for Immigrant Advancement hosts an end-of-the-year reception to celebrate Boston’s rich cultural diversity.
+Every year, the Mayor's Office for Immigrant Advancement hosts an annual reception to celebrate Boston’s rich cultural diversity.
 The event honors the contributions immigrants have made to our City.
 It's also an opportunity to recognize and support nonprofits that tirelessly and innovatively serve immigrant communities.

 - Proof of being 501c3 registered or under a Fiscal Agent and operates in the City of Boston